claredillon/MOSS-I/FrameworkManagingUniversityOSS.md

 # Acknowledgments

 This document was an output from the [Lero's MOSS-I project](https://sfi-lero.github.io/OSPO/projects/moss-i/) and was funded by the National Open Research Forum (NORF).
-For more information about NORF and its initiatives, please visit [www.norf.ie](www.norf.ie).
+For more information about NORF and its initiatives, please visit the NORF website: [www.norf.ie](www.norf.ie).

 The authors would also like to thank the following members of the Irish academic community, who provided invaluable feedback and contributions to the MOSS-I project: